mladenveletic/exo/README.md

-# exo
-Modeling of modulated exosome release from differentiated induced neural stem cells for the treatment of brain cancer
+# Modeling of modulated exosome release from differentiated induced neural stem cells for the treatment of brain cancer